 There has been on-going debate about the utility of the ‘free market’ system versus ‘government intervention’ in promoting development policies and wellbeing for general populace.
 In this article, the author examines the question as to what pattern of development should be adopted if developing countries need to build institutions.

 I think institutions are very important in the building of a democratic and economically prosperous country.
-The past tells us that all the current developed countries have very efficient and transparent institutions to promote growth and prosperity within them, and it is for this reason the developing countries should learn from developed countries regarding the importance of institutions to promote economic advancement.
+All the current developed countries have very efficient and transparent institutions to promote growth and prosperity within them, and it is for this reason the developing countries should learn from developed countries regarding the importance of institutions to promote economic advancement.
 Institutions have to be transparent and professional, such as ensuring an independent judiciary, law enforcement agencies, and bureaucracy in order to attract inflows of foreign capital, facilitate economic development and domestic transformation of the society in general.
 This will also curtail corruption and malpractice.1 Such policy measures will promote equity and the fair distribution of the fruits of economic growth, as happened in the recent past in the East Asian economies, where the state has played an important role in successfully building institutions.2

 Institutions are created as a part of any national building process.
 Our focus here should be on state sponsored institutions such as the judiciary, police, education, and government officials.
 The establishment and functioning of any institution is critically dependent on the social, economic and political support it receives from the government.
 It is assumed that the well-directed and efficient functioning of institutions will ensure a better quality of life for people at large.